codebysnorlax/iot-projects/ESP-32/EspTemp/README.md

 ### 4. Upload Web Interface

 The HTML file must be uploaded to ESP32's SPIFFS filesystem:
+#### For platformio setup
+if you are in vscode and alrady have platformio extension installed and you can see at botton a icon usually you need only 3 icons, 1. tick mark for compile the code, 2. right arrow for uplaod the code.
+3. a pluck for serial monitor.

+#### For command line setup in platformio

+if you are are comfortable with command line you can use the following commands to upload the code and monitor the serial output. just make sure you use right terminal use can open platformio terminal just click ctrl+shift+p and search for platformio terminal and select it. and all done.

 ```bash
 # Upload filesystem (contains index.html)